marysalvana/DiffOp/README.md

 ---

 ## How to install the DiffOp package

+To install the package:

+* Clone the DiffOp package from [here](https://github.com/marysalvana/DiffOp).
+* Build the package by running the following commands on the terminal: `R CMD build DiffOp`.
+A `.tar.gz` file will appear with filename `DiffOp_1.0.0.tar.gz`.
+* Install the package by running the following commands on the terminal: `R CMD INSTALL DiffOp_1.0.0.tar.gz`.
+The package is ready to be used in `R` and will be loaded when you run the code `library(DiffOp)` in `R`.

+---

+## How to install the DiffOp package
 1. Install the necessary software:
     - `R`:
         * For Apple silicon (M1/M2) Macs, make sure you installed the `R` binary for Apple silicon arm64.
 You can download [R-4.3.1-arm64.pkg](https://cran.r-project.org/bin/macosx/) from CRAN.